amcginlay/k8s-primer/content/023_services/_index.md

 {{< /output >}}

 The above command reveals two active pod instances belonging to the `coredns`/`kube-dns` deployment and a **ClusterIP** service which can be used to discover them.
-Note the `SELECTOR` attribute which governs which targets shall be included.
+Note the `SELECTOR` attribute which governs which targets will be considered for request forwarding.
 See [labels and selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) for more details.

 {{% notice note %}}